-Under this heading, attendance (10%) refers first to attendance as required at the internship site proper.
-Attendance at internships is mandatory and monitored.
-Unexcused absences from the internship will result in a lower grade and, if persistent, failure of the course.
+Attendance (10%), under this heading, refers in the first instance to attendance as required at the internship site proper.
+Attendance at internships is mandatory and is monitored.
+Unexcused absences from the internship will result in a lower grade, and if persistent, failure of the course.
 Non-submission of the required written work results in an automatic Fail being returned on the academic transcript.

-Attendance also includes attendance at and participation in the required orientation and workshop sessions or any meeting that may be requested.
+Attendance also covers attendance at, and participation in, the required orientation and workshop sessions or at any meeting that may be requested.

-5% of the mark is assigned to completing EUSA's midterm review promptly and satisfactorily.
+5% of the mark is assigned to completing EUSA's midterm review in a timely and satisfactory manner.

-5% of the mark is assigned to completing EUSA's end-placement review before the last day of term.
+5% of the mark is assigned to completing EUSA's end-placement review before the last day of term

 The remaining 5% under this heading will take cognisance of the placement supervisor's final assessment.
 During the internship, the supervisor will evaluate the quality of day-to-day work performance.
-Criteria include understanding of the organisation's operations and functions, interpersonal communication skills, competence in work undertaken for the organisation, adaptability in responding to the assignment of tasks, professionalism in terms of punctuality, reliability, appropriateness of dress sense, attitude, attendance at work, and progress over the placement.
+Criteria include understanding of the organisation's operations and functions, interpersonal communication skills, competence in work undertaken for the organization, adaptability in responding to the assignment of tasks, professionalism in terms of punctuality, reliability, appropriateness of dress sense, attitude, attendance at work, and progress over the placement.